Feluga, Queensland: Education

 Feluga State School is a government primary (Prep-6) school for boys and girls at Feluga Road (17.8807°S 145.9652°E).
 In 2016, the school had an enrolment of 32 students with 3 teachers (2 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 43 students with 2 teachers (1 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

-There is no secondary school in Feluga.
-The nearest secondary school is Tully State High School in Tully to the south.
+There are no secondary schools in Feluga.
+The nearest government secondary school is Tully State High School in Tully to the south.